-UMAM Polygon II, Management Unit 11, consists of 367 acres of planted sand pine plantation that were restored to sandhills.
+UMAM Polygon II, Management Unit 11, consists of 367 acres of planted sand pine plantation that have been restored to sandhills.
 Baseline conditions indicated a sand pine canopy with 100 percent canopy closure and an average of 880 sand pine trees per acre in the sand pine plantations.
 Removal of the sand pine was completed in November 2007 followed by planting of longleaf pine at 436 trees per acre.
+In 2021, eight sandhill species (145,450 plugs) were planted in the sandhill adjacent to Little Deep Edge Pond.
+It is hoped that these species will help augment the developing sandhill diversity.
 Baseline herbaceous monitoring identified 10 species within Transect 1, 16 in Transect 2, and 20 in Transect 4.

-During the 2020 monitoring, 27 species were observed in Transect 1, 30 in Transect 2 and 30 within transect 4.
-Wiregrass had the greatest vegetative cover for each transect ranging from 32 percent in transect 2 to percent 45.3 percent in Transect 4.
-Bare ground ranged from 19 percent in Transect 1 to 33 percent in Transect 2.
+During the 2021 monitoring, 21 species were observed in Transect 1, 31 in Transect 2 and 31 within Transect 4.
+Wiregrass had the greatest vegetative cover for each transect ranging from 64 percent in Transect 1 to percent 30.6 percent in Transect 2.
+Bare ground ranged from 5.8 percent in Transect 1 to 28.3 percent in Transect 4.
 The site continues to develop in species richness.

-During the 2021 monitoring, 21 species were observed in Transect 1, 31 in Transect 2 and 38 within Transect 4.
+During the 2022 monitoring, 13 species were observed in Transect 1, 11 in Transect 2 and 22 within Transect 4.
 (Tables 3-5; Figures 10-12).
-Wiregrass had the greatest vegetative cover for each transect ranging from 64 percent in Transect 1 to percent 30.6 percent in Transect 2.
-Bare ground ranged from 5.8 percent in Transect 1 to 28.3 percent in Transect 4.
+Wiregrass had the greatest vegetative cover for each transect ranging from 65.5 percent in Transect 1 to percent 42 percent in Transect 2.
+Bare ground ranged from 15.2 percent in Transect 2 to 35.8 percent in Transect 4.
 The site continues to develop in species richness.

 The sand pine plantations were harvested in 2007.
 Site preparation burns were conducted during the winter of 2008 and planted with longleaf pine in the winter of 2008-2009.
 Wiregrass plugs were planted on 3-foot centers in the former sand pine plantations in 2008 and completed in 2010.
 The area is burned on a two-year rotation.
 Wiregrass cover continues to be the dominant species.
 Planted longleaf pine densities remain near or below 200 trees per acre.
 Trees are healthy and vigorous.
-Bahia and centipede grass cover continues to be monitored and treated as needed
+Bahia and centipede grass cover continues to be monitored and treated as needed.

 Table 3.
-Transect 1 Species cover and occurrence (Sandhill Restoration)
+Transect 1 Species cover and occurrence (Sandhill Restoration) Date 10/11/22 Collector: David Clayton